-Human genome project (HGP) was a mega project which finished in 2003 successfully sequencing the entire human genome of 3.3 billion base pairs.
-The HGP led to the growth of bioinformatics which is a vast field of research.
+Human genome project (HGP) was an international scientific research project which got successfully completed in the year 2003 by sequencing the entire human genome of 3.3 billion base pairs.
+The HGP led to the growth of bioinformatics which is a vast field of the research.
 The successful sequencing of the human genome could solve the mystery of many disorder in humans and gave us a way to cope up with them.

 - The complete gene set was isolated from a cell.

-- This DNA structure was then amplified with the help of a vector which mostly was BAC (Bacteria artificial chromosomes) and YAC (Yeast artificial chromosomes).
+- This DNA structure was then amplified with the help of a vector which mostly was BAC (Bacterial artificial chromosomes) and YAC (Yeast artificial chromosomes).

 - The smaller fragments were then sequenced using DNA sequencers.